-Located in the beautiful foothills of the Blue Ridge Mountains of West Virginia, Camp Tall Timbers provides a summer getaway where boys and girls ages 7-16 can come to unwind, enjoy the great outdoors, and make new friends along the way.
+Located in the beautiful foothills of the Blue Ridge Mountains of West Virginia, Camp Tall Timbers summer camp provides a summer getaway where boys and girls ages 7-16 can come to unwind, enjoy the great outdoors, and make new friends along the way.
 Our camp experience promotes independence, socialization, skill-building, confidence, creativity, and self-discovery in a safe and nurturing environment.
 We are proud of the fact that families across the country entrust us to take care of their children and provide them with this experience.
 We work hard to have a national presence, but we are especially proud to have become a top summer destination for campers from Mid-Atlantic states.
 Exploring A drive away from the everyday, we wanted to take a look at a few of the benefits that families in the region stand to gain from sending their kids to a sleep away camp near home.

 Easy access grants peace of mind